Get 5% of discount using the code

 • Information storage in the cloud

 Each manufacturer defines the connectivity platforms for the user.
-For example, BMW has the My BMW App, an exclusive platform of the brand for its customers.
-In it, users can choose an eSIM-compatible cellphone provider for their vehicle.
+For example, BMW has the My BMW App, an exclusive brand platform for its customers.
+It allows users to choose an eSIM-compatible mobile provider for their vehicle.

-Once the users have defined the voice and data plan with a cell phone company, they can also use the app to activate the eSIM.
-In this case, the user will receive instructions with simple steps to carry out this process.
+Once the users have chosen the voice and data plan with a cell phone company, they can also use the app to activate the eSIM.
+The user will receive instructions with simple steps to carry out this process.

-After the successful activation, the driver and the passengers will be able to enjoy the features of assisted driving, and infotainment services, offered by the cellular carrier.
+After the successful activation, the driver and passengers can enjoy the features of assisted driving and infotainment services offered by their mobile carrier.

 How does the eSIM work in case of an emergency?